pratik28/Machine-Learning-GridDB-R/Machine-Learning-GridDB-R.md

 GridDB is an in-memory database, that allows a vast quantity of data to be stored and searched quickly and safely.

-GridDB is ideally suited for storing machine learning datasets becuase of its high performance, scalability and availability.
+GridDB is ideally suited for storing machine learning datasets because of its high performance, scalability and availability.
 GridDB can ingest petabytes of data quickly, handle diverse data formats easily and implements Key Container data model efficiently.
 Moreover, its in-memory processing coupled with parallel processing within a node and across nodes, ensures very fast query processing and  maximum performance.